 Who Pays Owner’s Title Insurance in North Dakota?

-When selling their house in North Dakota, the seller usually pays for the homeowner’s title policy to make the deal more attractive.
+In North Dakota, the buyer typically pays for the owner’s title policy.
 However, this is open to negotiation.

 2. Lender’s Title Insurance

 A lender’s title insurance is taken on when you purchase a house either via a mortgage or a loan.
 Hence, it is also known as a loan policy.
 It protects the lender’s investment should an ownership dispute arise in the future.

 A lender’s title policy is required in North Dakota when purchasing a house using a mortgage.

 How Much is Lender’s Title Insurance in North Dakota?

 The cost of a lender’s title policy in North Dakota is usually equal to the amount the loan is issued for.
 So, the accountability of the title insurer decreases as the loan is paid off.